crispinalan/talkcalendar/README.md

 Talk Calendar has a small dictionary of approximately 56,600 english words.

 If a word is not recognised by the dictionary it is skipped over.
 For example, a title such as  "Tiki Birthday Party" would be read out as "birthday party".
-If none of the words in the event title are recognised then Talk Calendar reads outs "calendar entry".

 ### Editing Existing Event